-You can dance the foundational moves of Lindy Hop (e.g. the swingout, lindy circle, basic charleston), and you want to improve the consistency of your basics.
+You can dance the foundational moves of lindy hop (e.g. the swingout, lindy circle, basic charleston), and you want to improve the consistency of your basics.
 You enjoy social dancing and find yourself craving more.
 You have been dancing Lindy Hop for at least a couple of months, and Swingin’ at the Savoy might be your first weekend event.
 You are looking to build your vocabulary to have more fun social dancing.

 You are among the most practiced and experienced dancers in your scene, and you most likely compete and teach in addition to dancing socially.
 You have skills, a developed personal style, and are interested in continuously improving both.
 You experience new ideas that don’t fit in your personal style as an opportunity to grow.
 You are looking for a challenging class with peers of your level who are as prepared to work for it as you.

 This track will audition via video.
-You will need to send in two videos of you dancing, one to a song slower than 180 bpm, and one to a song faster than 180 bpm.
+You will need to send in two videos of you dancing, no choreo please.
+We would like one video to a song slower than 180 bpm, and one video to a song faster than 180 bpm.

 Upload videos to YouTube as unlisted and then fill out this form.
 Deadline to submit videos is February 1st, 2024 midnight.